lure-sh/lure/docs/build-scripts.md

 ### licenses

 The `licenses` array contains the licenses used by this package.
-Some valid values include `GPLv3` and `MIT`.
+In order to standardize license names, values should be [SPDX Identifiers](https://spdx.org/licenses/) such as `Apache-2.0`, `MIT`, and `GPL-3.0-only`.
+If the project uses a license that is not standardized in SPDX, use the value `Custom`.
+If the project has multiple nonstandard licenses, include `Custom` as many times as there are nonstandard licenses.

 ### provides